 Of course, no disc golf will turn down more discs for the holidays.
 But where do you start if you don’t know which specific discs they need in their bag?
 You might as well get something that is fun to throw and collectible, or that shares a little holiday spirit.
 That way, whether they throw it, or keep it as a memento, they’ll be happy.
 Here are a few holiday discs you might consider:

-— One of the most popular gift ideas purchased during the holiday season, without fail, is the Infinite Deals Box.
+DISC DEALS BOXES — Every year, without fail, one of the most popular gift purchases from Infinite Discs the Infinite Deals Box.
 These are 7-disc package sets with a variety of different disc models from different brands, including stock stamps, tournament stamps, misprints, and more.
 It is a great value and an adventurous way to give a pile of discs to a player so that they can try them out and possibly find some new favorites!
 We have four different Deals Box sizes to choose from:

 MYTH 10-DISC PUTTER PACK — We also have a selection available of 10-Disc MYTH Putter packs.
 The MYTH is a slick, beaded putter by Infinite Discs, and we’ve had so many customers ask for bulk packs of putters that we made these as a way for people to get a lot of practice putters for a very low price.
 Why do disc golfers need so many putters?
 Because putting is one of the most important parts of the game, and it is easier to practice when you’ve got a big pile by your side.

 If you want to impress your disc golfer for the holidays, hit them with a big ticket item that they will love but might not have felt ready to purchase on their own.
-These are our favorite ideas…
+Here are a few ideas:

-PORTABLE PRACTICE BASKETS — Any disc golf would be utterly impressed by their own, portable disc golf practiced basket.
+PORTABLE PRACTICE BASKETS — Any disc golfer would be utterly impressed with a new portable disc golf practice basket.
 There are a wide variety of baskets available on the market by a lot of different manufacturers, all with the intent to provide an easy way for players to practice in their yard, set up small courses, or take with them on camping trips, etc. Here are some of the newest and most popular options:

 Black Hole Pro with Transit Bag — The Black Hole Pro is a very popular practice basket by MVP and this year they’ve added a Transit Bag as an easy way to carry the broken-down basket from place to place.